Winnipeg Jets Are off to Best 10-Game Start Ever

 Ten games into the young season, the Jets hold a solid-but-unspectacular 5-3-2 record.
 Their 12 points situate them second in the Central Division, in which not one team is below .500 and which again looks like one of the NHL’s best.

-In a season with heightened expectations, coming from both the players and the fanbase, the Jets are off to their best ever 10-game start.
+In a season with heightened expectations, coming from both the players and the fanbase, the Jets are off to one of their best ever 10-game starts.
 It’s modest progress, but progress nonetheless.

 Now, coming off a dominant win over Pittsburgh, there’s an optimism around the Jets that hasn’t been there much in recent years.
 You can chalk that up to the 7-1 win if you like, but there’s plenty to be happy about in Winnipeg.